sirfifer/voicelearn-ios/docs/DEVICE_SETUP_GUIDE.md

 ### Step 2: Add Models to Xcode Project

-1. **In Xcode**: Right-click on VoiceLearn folder
+1. **In Xcode**: Right-click on UnaMentis folder
-2. **Add Files to VoiceLearn...**
+2. **Add Files to UnaMentis...**
 3. **Select** all model files from `models/glm-asr-nano/`
 4. **Options**:
    - ✅ Copy items if needed
-   - ✅ Add to targets: VoiceLearn
+   - ✅ Add to targets: UnaMentis
 5. **Click Add**

 ### Step 3: Configure Build Phase

-1. Select VoiceLearn target
+1. Select UnaMentis target
 2. Go to **Build Phases**
 3. Expand **Copy Bundle Resources**
 4. Verify all .mlpackage and .gguf files are listed